GeoinquietosMadrid/webmapping/secciones/html.md

 #### Images

-If you want to embed images, use the same syntax as link but with an exclamation sign before (`!`):
+If you want to embed images, use the same syntax as link but with an exclamation sign before (`!`).
+So \!\[markdown\](https://github.com/GeoinquietosMadrid/webmapping/blob/master/img/markdown.png) will be displayed as:

 ![markdown](https://github.com/GeoinquietosMadrid/webmapping/blob/master/img/markdown.png)

 #### Code

 There are many different ways to style code with GitHub's markdown.
-If you have inline code blocks, wrap them in backticks: `var example = true`.
+If you have inline code blocks, wrap them in backticks (\`): `var example = true`.
 If you've got a longer block of code, you can indent with four spaces:

     if (isAwesome){
       return true
     }

-GitHub also supports something called code fencing, which allows for multiple lines without indentation:
+GitHub also supports something called code fencing, which allows for multiple lines without indentation (\`\`\`):

 ```
 if (isAwesome){